 Jewellery and makeup

-Only take things that will be used on the trip, there isn’t any point bringing a massive makeup bag, as this will only increase weight, but reduce your baggage space.
-Makeup while hiking really isn’t important, leave it behind.
+Only take things that will be used on the trip, there isn’t any point bringing your makeup as you won’t need it.

-Same principle with jewellery, it really isn’t needed.
+Same with the jewellery, it really isn’t needed.
 The worst thing that could happen is the jewellery gets lost or stolen and why take it in the first place!

 There’s a number of reasons why jeans should never be worn or packed for a hike.